tanthanh85/network-automation-course/modules/03_netmiko/theory3.md

 ---

-## 2. Netmiko Basics: Getting Started
+## 2. Netmiko Basics - Getting Started

 Before you can use Netmiko, you need to install it and understand how to tell it about the device you want to connect to.